pfreemantlm/dev-standard/Upload/CreativeUpload.md

 When the file is done uploading, you will get a JSON response:

     { "error_code": 0, "status": "PROCESSING" }

+For unverified uplods this will also contain the edition id when it is available.

 You can receive the following status: